 As David Thissen has pointed out, psychometrics and, by implication, assessment is an engineering response to real world needs.
 Hence, this section is especially interested in critical considerations of the real world implications of an assessment, test, or measurement.
 Assessment in education serves multiple masters and thus research into the validity of a specific practice for a specific purpose in a specific context with a specific audience is needed.
 Free from the restrictions created by print-based page limits, studies in this section need only demonstrate robustness in theory, method, and analysis to be accepted.
 The significance or importance of a paper will be decided by open-access readership who will hopefully cite and draw on the work in this section.

-Assessment, Testing and Applied Measurement welcomes submissions of the following article types: Book Review, Brief Research Report, Conceptual Analysis, Correction, Curriculum, Instruction, and Pedagogy, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Policy and Practice Reviews, Policy Brief, Review, Specialty Grand Challenge and Systematic Review.
+Assessment, Testing and Applied Measurement welcomes submissions of the following article types: Brief Research Report, Conceptual Analysis, Correction, Curriculum, Instruction, and Pedagogy, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Policy and Practice Reviews, Policy Brief, Review and Systematic Review.

 All manuscripts must be submitted directly to the section Assessment, Testing and Applied Measurement, where they are peer-reviewed by the Associate and Review Editors of the specialty section.